Efficient Low Rank Attention for Long-Context Inference in Large Language Models: Hyperparameter Selection Guidelines

 \paragraph{Top-$k$ Active Tokens.} The top-$k$ parameter determines how many high-attention tokens are retained in GPU memory and directly influences the memory-context length trade-off.
 The optimal $k$ scales with context length: short contexts ($\leq 4$K) $k = 256$ suffices for most tasks, medium contexts (8K to 16K): $k = 512$ to $1024$ may provide good coverage, long contexts ($\geq 32$K) $k = 2048$ is recommended.
 Smaller $k$ values reduce memory footprint but may miss important context, while larger $k$ improves recall at the cost of increased GPU memory usage and data transfer overhead.
 The relationship between $k$ and context length should be considered when deploying LRQK for production use cases.

 \paragraph{Lite Tokens.} The number of lite tokens specifies how many recent tokens are always retained in GPU memory to capture local context.
 Recommend choices are $\{16, 32, 64\}$, with minimal impact on overall computational cost.
-This parameter is relatively insensitive; we recommend $64$ lite tokens as a conservative default that ensures sufficient local context coverage.
+This parameter is relatively insensitive; it is recommended $64$ lite tokens as a conservative default that ensures sufficient local context coverage.

 \paragraph{Convergence Parameters.} The iterative updates in Algorithms \ref{alg:prefill} and \ref{alg:decoding} require two convergence parameters: \begin{itemize} \item \textbf{Iterations}: Number of update cycles for low rank factors.
 Typically, $2$ or $3$ iterations may suffice, as the approximation would converge. \item \textbf{Tolerance}: Convergence threshold defined as the mean squared error between successive low rank matrices.
 Values of $10^{-2}$ or $10^{-3}$ work well in practice.
 Tighter tolerance (e.g., $10^{-3}$) improves accuracy slightly but increases computation. \end{itemize}